cdent/gabbi/docs/source/index.rst

 Gabbi is a tool for running HTTP tests where requests and responses are expressed as declarations in a collection of YAML files.

-If you're not after the overview and just want to get on with it, see the :doc:`gabbi` documentation and the test files in the `source distribution`_.

 The name is derived from "gabby": excessively talkative.
-In a test environment this is a good thing.
-The "y" to an "i" is an optimization for any future backronyms.
+In a test environment having visibility of what a test is actually doing is a good thing.
+The "y" to an "i" is an optimization for as yet to be determined backronyms such as: "Garrulous API Barrier Breaking Initiative" or "Glorious And Basic Beta Investigator".
+These are not good enough so the search continues.

+If you want to get straight to creating tests, look at the test files in the `source distribution`_ and :doc:`format`.
+A tutorial is in the works.

 .. _source distribution: https://github.com/cdent/gabbi